ingakv/stack-interpreter/README.md

-This is a code block, that you can assign a name, and use in your program later on.
-This code block says nothing about the argument stack, so, it can be applied in various contexts, or, assigned to a variable/function name.
+This is a code block that you can assign a name and use in your program later on.
+This code block says nothing about the argument stack, so it can be applied in various contexts or assigned to a variable/function name.

 Note, that assignment to variable expects the name to be deeper on the stack, and the value to be on top of the stack, this is why we had to do `swap` before `:=` or `fun`.